qulacs/qulacs/README_MPI.md

   - state.get_vector()
     - In the case state vector distributed in multi nodes, returns the elements that each rank has.

-  - Automatic FusedSWAP gate insertion of QuantumCircuitOptimizer  // not supported yet
+  - Automatic FusedSWAP gate insertion of QuantumCircuitOptimizer
     - optimize(circuit, block_size, swap_level=0)
       - swap_level = 0
         - No SWAP/FusedSWAP gate insertion